 Most landlords try to assess whether a lease applicant will pay the rent, maintain the premises, and be a good neighbor.
 Before offering up a lease agreement, landlords often require an apartment application that solicits information about the potential renter's prior rental history, income, and other basic information, like how many people the tenant intends to live with in the unit.
 Keep in mind that Cook County's recent Just Housing Amendment to the Human Rights Ordinance prohibits landlords from denying housing solely on the basis of juvenile and arrest records, and it requires landlords to pre-qualify tenants before asking any questions about criminal history.

-Use the Domu apartment rental pre-qualification form to launch your due diligence process and improve your landlord experience.
-The form includes references to the Just Housing Amendment and is intended to comply with the new screening process required by Cook County law.
+Use the Domu apartment rental application form to launch your due diligence process and improve your landlord experience.
+The apartment application includes references to the Just Housing Amendment and is intended to comply with the new screening process required by Cook County law.
 In addition to the tenant pre-qualification form, landlords need to supply applicants with disclosure forms about the Just Housing Amendment to the Cook County Human Rights Ordinance.
 Find more information on Cook County's website.